praxharrr/legalsaathi/README.md

 This caught things reading answers by hand did not:

-- **A silently failing router.** After a model swap, every question fell back to searching all domains for two days.
-Nothing in the UI looked wrong — the answers were still plausible.
+- **A silently failing router.** After a model swap it threw on every request, and the catch returned null, which the system treats as "search everything."
+  It fell back for two days.
+Nothing in the UI looked wrong.
 - **Format drift.** The answer model dropped the machine-readable forum line roughly 30% of the time.
 Two attempts to fix it by rewording the prompt made it *worse* (5/6 → 3/6 → 4/6 → 3/6).
-Constraining the output with JSON mode fixed it structurally: 6/6.
+Constraining the output with JSON mode fixed it structurally.
 - **Retrieval crowding.** RTI sections were being squeezed out by BNSS, which has 16x more chunks and much closer wording to "police complaint".
 Fixed by ranking within each domain rather than globally.
+- **Prompt anchoring.** Listing example forum names made the model pick from the list rather than reason — landlord deposits kept going to a consumer commission.
+Naming the exclusion explicitly worked; listing examples didn't.
 - **A provider retiring models overnight.** Groq dropped the Llama models mid-project.
 Because the eval suite existed, migrating to GPT-OSS was a twenty-minute change with a measured result rather than a guess.

+Currently 5/6.

+## Honest failure

+Two places the app says it doesn't know rather than guessing:

+- **Weak retrieval.** If the best-matching section scores under 60%, the answer carries a note saying nothing matched closely and asking for more detail.
+  Vague one-line questions produce weak matches, and pretending otherwise is how people act on the wrong law.
+- **Missing coverage.** Tenancy deposits are the standing example, and the one eval case that still fails.
+The corpus holds central statutes only, so the model says so and points to free legal aid rather than inventing a state rent act section.
+It picks a different forum on different runs — that's genuine uncertainty, and special-casing it to pass the test would be dishonest.

 ## Stack

 Next.js 16 (App Router) · TypeScript · Tailwind v4 · Supabase (Postgres +
-pgvector + auth, RLS on every table) · Groq (GPT-OSS 20B routing, GPT-OSS 120B answers) · Gemini embeddings · Vercel
+pgvector + auth, RLS on every table) · Groq (GPT-OSS 20B routing, GPT-OSS 120B answers) · Gemini embeddings · Three.js · @react-pdf/renderer · Vercel

 ## Running locally